Synchronise Lok Sabha and Assembly polls first, BJP tells ‘one nation, one election’ panel

 Nadda told reporters after the meeting that the Representation of the People Act should be amended after a “consensus” is formed to enable simultaneous elections.
 He also said that there should be a common electoral roll and voter ID for all elections.
 “We have requested that there should be one photo identity card which is valid for Lok Sabha, state Assembly and panchayat polls,” The Indian Express quoted Nadda as saying.

-The BJP chief said that the model code of conduct is always in force in some parts of the country, which affects “good governance” and that frequent elections put a “financial burden” on political parties and the government and lead to more political corruption.
+The BJP chief said that the model code of conduct is always in force in some parts of the country, which can hamper good governance.
+He added that frequent elections put a financial burden on political parties and the government that leads to more political corruption.

 The Election Commission implements a model code before every poll that lays down how parties and candidates should conduct themselves during the electoral process.
 To prevent parties in government from taking unfair advantage of the administrative apparatus under their control, the code prevents the announcement of new schemes and policies.

-Nadda added that when government officials like teachers, health workers and security personnel are deployed on election duty, their regular work is affected.
+Nadda added that when government officials like teachers, health workers and security personnel are deployed on election duty, their regular work is disrupted.

 He also said that all panchayat elections should be held simultaneously, or the model code of conduct will be put in place repeatedly.
 In the long run, Nadda suggested, the three elections – Lok Sabha, Assemblies and panchayats – should be held at the same time.